 Landry claimed that “no person is positive with anything.”

-Landry said the Adani mine would create “6,750 oblique jobs, 1,500 direct”, of which 750 jobs would be fly-in-fly-out from every of Rockhampton and Townsville.
+Landry said the Adani mine would create “6,750 oblique jobs, 1,500 direct”, of which 750 jobs would be fly-in-fly-out from every Rockhampton and Townsville.

-Asked approximately the wide variety of ongoing jobs, Landry stated it’d be “properly over 2,000” and rejected claims the mine would be fully automatic, mentioning assurances from Adani Australia’s chief government, Lucas Dow.
+When asked about the wide variety of ongoing jobs, Landry stated it’d be “properly over 2,000” and rejected claims the mine would be fully automatic, mentioning assurances from Adani Australia’s chief government, Lucas Dow.

 “I haven’t had the whole quantity of jobs … [but it is] sizeable,” she said.
 “I’ve by no means certainly requested a selected range.”